-It was now Ben Elton's turn to create a new series, and although Chris Barrie was briefly considered for the lead role, it ultimately fell to Atkinson to bring us yet another classic sitcom character: the old-fashioned "Bobby" from a bygone era, Inspector Raymond Fowler.
+It was now Ben Elton's turn to create a new series, creating a new starring role for Atkinson in the progress: yet another classic sitcom character, the old-fashioned "Bobby" from a bygone era, Inspector Raymond Fowler.

 The Thin Blue Line is a sitcom about a team of police officers working in the fictitious town of Gasforth.
 Ben Elton has made no secret of his love of traditional studio-based sitcoms over the years, so it comes as no surprise that this is exactly the form The Thin Blue Line embraces.
 Recorded in front of a live audience, its key influence and overall atmosphere would seem to suggest a favourite of Elton's, and an enduring favourite of many, Dad's Army.
 Although initially a surprising comparison, The Thin Blue Line does essentially mirror the series with its expansive cast of distinctive characters - it has its Captain Mainwaring in Inspector Fowler, as he leads his team of largely hopeless but ultimately well-meaning officers.